ErpNetDocs/tech/advanced/data-objects/track-changes.md

 >
 > This level can consume an increased amount of disk space.
 Use it only when necessary. <br> Additionally, ensure to set up some cleanup process (integrated or external).

 Some attribute changes might not be reflected properly by the system.
 Since it works at the application level, changes made by direct SQL statements will **not** be recorded.
 When a future update occurs, the system will record the changes to the attribute as if they're being made by the next update.
 This behavior is part of its core design.
-For example, the *Document No* attribute (set by SQL statements) is often recorded as changed by the **2nd** modification of the document.
+Such an example is the *Document No* attribute (set by SQL statements) is often recorded as changed by the **2nd** modification of the document.

 Additionally, certain attributes have tracking disabled at the system level.
 This means that even if attribute tracking is enabled for a table, changes to specific attributes or fields will still not be recorded.
-One such example is the *Last Interaction Time Utc* field in Social Groups.
+Such an example is the *Last Interaction Time UTC* field in Social Groups.
 This field is designed to capture frequent updates from system processes.
 Enabling tracking for it would generate excessive load, potentially impacting system performance and stability.

 **Attribute changes storage and processing**